 - raise a complaint with the College or with the University (but not both).

 5. Both the complainant and the respondent will be advised to think carefully about what information they disclose to others at all stages of seeking resolution of the matter, and will be given a copy of the College’s policy on the use of personal information.
 See Appendix D and:

 Students should ensure that they are aware of the limits that may be applied to the principle of confidentiality, including how any information they provide might be used at later stages of the procedure if the case is escalated to more formal, including disciplinary, procedures, or if it is reported to the police.

 Advice, Guidance and Support

 6. Students who believe they have been harassed or been the subject of sexual misconduct are advised to seek support from the College or from the University.
-Students can seek advice from their College Tutor or another Tutor, the Chaplain, Nurse or another point of contact within the College; it is recommended that they do not seek advice from the Senior Tutor or Dean in case these officers are later required to handle the Harassment or Sexual Misconduct Procedure or a disciplinary process arising from it.
+Students can seek advice from their College Tutor or another Tutor, the Welfare Officer, the Chaplain, Nurse or another point of contact within the College; it is recommended that they do not seek advice from the Senior Tutor or Dean in case these officers are later required to handle the Harassment or Sexual Misconduct Procedure or a disciplinary process arising from it.

 7. Students may also seek independent support and information from the Cambridge University Students’ Unions’ Advice Service (SUAS).

 8. Sexual assault and rape are criminal offences, and students will be supported to come to an informed decision as to whether to report such an incident to the police.
 However, if a student decides not to report the incident to the police, neither the College nor the University will require them to do so.
 No inferences will be drawn from the Complainant’s decision not to report the incident to the Police.